 Ensure chemical cleans are planned for during design phase.

 Must consider chemical pre-treatment for scaling.

-Considered more reliable than MVR due to reliance on thermal energy and cooling source, rather than compressor.
+Considered very reliable due to reliance on thermal energy and cooling source, rather than compressor.

 Brine has low scaling potential or requires extensive chemical pre-treatment.

 Carefully check for volatile potential in discharge to prevent a stranded investment.